unfoldingWord-dev/translationRecorder-Info/docs/startproject.rst

 7. Tap on the blue SELECT SOURCE LOCATION button.

 •	Navigate to the location of the source audio files.
-The audio files are configured in this way:
-Language code book name.tr so for the book of Titus in Mandarin the file would be named cmnTitus.tr.
+The audio files are configured in this way:  Language code book name.tr so for the book of Titus in Mandarin the file would be named cmnTitus.tr.

-Hint: Look in the Internal Storage for the SourceAudio folder.
+**Hint**: Look in the Internal Storage for the SourceAudio folder.

 •	Tap on the file.

- Tap the down arrow icon to close the keyboard.
+* Tap the down arrow icon to close the keyboard.

-Tap on the word ‘CONTINUE’ at the bottom right of the screen.
+8. Tap on the word ‘CONTINUE’ at the bottom right of the screen.

 The recording window opens.
 You have now set all your settings and are ready to work within translationRecorder.